buchio/certifi-system-store-wrapper/README.md

 # certifi-system-store-wrapper
-A certifi hack to use system trust store and use's own CA.
+A wrapper for certifi to use the system trust store and user's own CA.

 ## Motivation